The Exam

 The majority of the applicants were Sinhala medium applicants Tamil medium was the 2nd most popular medium.

-The major pushback against the exam marks was about the difference in Comprehension paper marks between the Tamil medium and the Sinhala Medium.
 The analysis of the marks revealed that in fact, the Tamil Medium students had a better chance of getting selected for the degree than Sinhala Medium students due to the unfair advantage they had with the Tamil medium comprehension paper.

 Sinhala and Tamil medium students performed almost equally in IQ and English Papers.
 But for the Comprehension paper, Tamil Medium candidates scored on average 17 marks more than the Sinhala Medium Students.